SomeGuyWhoLovesCoding/FNF-PeoteView/readme.md

 : Peote-view (Wrote peote-view, and wrote the `slices` shader sample for the sustain note.)

+- Cobalt

+(AKA ccolbaltdev)

+: Alphabet Original tweaks of the Alphabet in freeplay menu

 - Blossimical

 : Helper (Wrote the customtitlebar haxelib tool.
 For real, seriously, not joking, I've been waiting for this moment for long enough.)